Mansfield railway station (Nottinghamshire): Services

 All services at Mansfield are operated by East Midlands Railway.

 During the weekday off-peak and on Saturdays, the station is generally served by an hourly service northbound to Worksop and southbound to Nottingham.
 During the peak hours, the station is also served by an additional two trains per day between Nottingham and Mansfield Woodhouse.

 On Sundays, the station is served by a two-hourly service between Nottingham and Mansfield Woodhouse, with no service to Worksop.
 Sunday services to Worksop are due to recommence at the station during the life of the East Midlands franchise.

 The station has the PlusBus scheme, where train and bus tickets can be bought together at a saving.
 It is connected via skybridge to Mansfield bus station.

 Mansfield was also once served by services to Rolleston via stations at Blidworth and Rainworth, Farnsfield, Kirklington and Edingley and Southwell.
 There was also services to Chesterfield over the Doe Lea Branch and Clowne Branch lines via the towns of Clowne, Bolsover and Staveley.
 These lines were closed in the 1930s and 1950s to passengers.
 Mansfield also had services along the original Robin Hood alignment to stations at Kirkby East and Sutton Junction which also closed when Mansfield did.
 These were replaced by the modern day Kirkby station and Sutton station, although opened a distance from their original sites.

 Midland Hotel

 The hotel is adjacent to the station building.
-A grade II listed building, it was originally a mental asylum named Broom House, built in the early 1800s, then purchased by the Midland Railway Company and converted into a hotel in 1862.
+Registered as a grade II listed building from 1978, it was originally a mental asylum named Broom House, built in the early 1800s, then purchased by the Midland Railway Company and converted into a hotel in 1862.

+In 2011, Nottinghamshire County Council developed a new bus station close to the rail station as a transport interchange.

-In 2023, the hotel was reported as being used to house asylum seekers.
+In 2023 the hotel was reported as being used to house asylum seekers.